-There are a number of special considerations for doctors seeking income protection insurance due to the nature of their occupation.
+There are a number of special considerations to be taken into account when looking at life and income protection insurance for doctors due to the nature of their occupation.

 Doctors are exposed in their occupation to particular hazards due to their handling of needles and other sharps.
 Contracting a blood borne diseases such as HIV (Aids) and Hepatitis B and C is of particular concern.
 Contracting one of these diseases may not result in an immediate disability but may cause a loss of business due to a falloff in patients and/or a change in the type of work performed.
 Depending on your income protection policy you may not be able to claim under these circumstances.

-Needlestick cover provides a lump sum payment on confirmation that one of these diseases has been contracted accidentally in a medical occupation.
+Needlestick insurance for doctors provides a lump sum payment on confirmation that one of these diseases has been contracted accidentally in a medical occupation.
 The amount of the lump sum insured should be sufficient to cover loss of income over a potentially prolonged period of time.

 Note that some needlestick covers include only HIV (Aids) and do not cover Hepatitis B and C so you need to check the coverage in the Product Disclosure Statement.
 Some insurers include some limited needlestick cover at no cost in their income protection cover or their disability definition may allow an immediate claim under these circumstances.
 Some trauma covers also pay a benefit for occupationally contracted HIV (Aids) and there can be a cap on the payout for this across policies.